-In the U.S., including in Warren, Rhode Island, taxes are placed on employees, which are typically deducted from their paychecks.
+In the U.S., including in Warren, Pennsylvania, taxes are imposed on employees, which are normally deducted from their paychecks.
 The ones that most people are familiar with are the Medicare and Social Security taxes.
 The idea is that workers pay into these programs during their entire working lives, and then enjoy the benefits they provide once they retire.

-But, self-employed workers in Warren, Rhode Island must make both the employee and employer contributions.
-Thus, this means that the Medicare and Social Security tax liabilities apply doubly to the self-employed.
+But, self-employed workers in Warren, Pennsylvania must make both the employee and employer contributions.
+Therefore, this means that the Medicare and Social Security tax liabilities apply doubly to the self-employed.

 Self-employed workers in Warren, Pennsylvania pay a self-employment tax rate of 15.3% of their income that's derived from self-employment.
 However, half of whatever they end up paying in self-employment tax is deductible from income tax.
 This basically creates a tax deduction of nearly 8% of one's income, requiring you to only pay taxes on 92% of what you earn.
 Additional tax deductions may lower that number further.
 When this deduction is taken into account, the self-employment tax rate is effectively 14%, as opposed to over 15%.

 If you are self-employed in Warren, it's extremely important for you to be diligent in keeping records of your income and expenses, to ensure that you pay all the self-employment taxes that you owe (and also to make sure you don't over-pay).
 You may one day need a tax attorney to assist you with a legal issue, and they can help you far more effectively if you are able to quickly provide them with all the relevant information.